There is certainly no shortage of remedies on offer, but as you have no doubt discovered, they don’t seem to work, or not for long.

 I’m Clive Sherlock.
 I came to the same conclusion about what’s on offer more than forty years ago while working in the National Health Service (NHS) as a psychiatrist and clinical psychologist.
 I saw first-hand and up close how the drugs we dispensed were frequently ineffective, often addictive and usually had many serious side effects.
 Off the record many doctors would privately admit this, but still we continued to dispense the drugs.

-Being disillusioned with this situation, I developed Adaptation Practice and have been teaching it for the last forty years.
+Being disillusioned with this situation, I developed Adaptation Practice and have been teaching it for the last forty years because research shows that it is safe and it works.

 AP does not depend on drugs or talking therapies.
 By adapting to life in and around us we change and the emotion in us changes.
 Our moods, feelings and thoughts change and we feel stronger and happier.